stweb/DustFs/README.md

 # Dust.fs - F# templating inspired by Dust.js

 Dust.fs implements a [Dust.js](http://www.dustjs.com/) compatible templating engine using [FSharp](http://fsharp.org) which works great with [Suave.io](http://suave.io) and standalone.

 I've used Dust in Node.js projects and believe it to be a pretty good syntax and concept for templating which I would like to use in .net based projects, too.
 The existing C# based port [X-dust](https://github.com/dannichols/x-dust) seemed quite complex, yet less complete.

 This is my first bigger F# project and it was inspired by Tomas Petricek's chapter in the excellent book [F# Deep Dives](http://functional-programming.net/deepdives/) and uses Active Pattern Matching.

-When I recently saw his talk [End-to-end functional web development (June) - NDC Oslo 2015](http://tpetricek.github.io/Talks/2015/end-to-end-web/ndc/#/) featuring a demo using the C# based dotliquid engined, I decided to port his [news example](https://github.com/tpetricek/Talks/tree/master/2015/end-to-end-web/ndc/code-done/news) over to Dust.fs and publish it.
+When I saw his talk [End-to-end functional web development (June) - NDC Oslo 2015](http://tpetricek.github.io/Talks/2015/end-to-end-web/ndc/#/) featuring a demo using the C# based dotliquid engined, I decided to port his [news example](https://github.com/tpetricek/Talks/tree/master/2015/end-to-end-web/ndc/code-done/news) over to Dust.fs and publish it.

 ## Technical Summary

 [![Build status](https://ci.appveyor.com/api/projects/status/5coryl3vacq5263t?svg=true)](https://ci.appveyor.com/project/stweb/dustfs)

 Dust.fs parses textual Dust templates into an AST (Abstract Syntax Tree) representation using F# Discriminated Unions.
 The template is rendered by traversing the AST.
 Templates can be cached in memory and partial templates are handled separately and combined during rendering.
-The data can be provided as .net object tree, supporting dynamic (ExpandoObjects) as well as F# Maps and IDictionary.
+The data can be provided as .NET object tree, supporting dynamic (ExpandoObjects) as well as F# Maps and IDictionary.

 Even without further optimization, I've seen up to 10x faster rendering compared to dotliquid.
 Depending on your hardware the news page renders in <1ms (excluding data collection).